 For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-Pancreatic cancer is the 7th leading cause of cancer-related death worldwide with a higher death toll in developed countries.
+Pancreatic cancer is the 7th leading cause of cancer-related death worldwide, with a higher death toll in developed countries.
 The most common subtype of pancreatic cancer is pancreatic ductal adenocarcinoma, accounting for approximately 85% of all cases.
-Globally the mortality rate coincides with the incidence rate, emphasizing the poor prognosis for this cancer type (Hasan et al, 2019).
+Globally, the mortality rate coincides with the incidence rate, emphasizing the poor prognosis for this cancer type1.
 Immunohistochemistry offers a useful assay in the identification and classification of pancreatic neoplasms.

 S100P is a sensitive and specific diagnostic biomarker for pancreatic cancer.
 It has a potential role in the proliferation, survival, motility and invasiveness of pancreatic cells.
 Levels of S100P expression increase during the progression from pancreatic intraepithelial neoplasia to invasive adenocarcinoma.
 This biomarker can be used to differentiate between positive pancreatic adenocarcinoma and negative pancreatic endocrine tumors7.